RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/persistence.md

 {{< note >}}
 For performance reasons, if you are going to be using AOF, it is highly recommended to make sure replication is enabled for that database as well.
-When these two features are enabled, persistence is performed on the database slave and does not impact performance on the master.
+When these two features are enabled, persistence is performed on the database replica and does not impact performance on the master.
 {{< /note >}}

 **For use cases where data loss is tolerable or recoverable for extended periods of time:**